PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param DNSRule: match queries based on this rule
   :param string function: the name of a Lua function
+  :param table options: A table with key: value pairs with options.

+  Options:

+  * ``uuid``: string - UUID to assign to the new rule.
+By default a random UUID is generated for each rule.

 .. function:: addNoRecurseRule(DNSrule)